locationtech/geomesa/docs/user/convert/function_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can define functions using scripting languages that support JSR-223.
-This is currently tested with Javascript only as it is natively
+This is currently tested with JavaScript only as it is natively
 supported in all JREs via the Nashorn extension.
-To define a javascript
+To define a JavaScript
 function for use in the converter framework, either put the file in
 ``geomesa-convert-scripts`` on the classpath or set the system property
 ``geomesa.convert.scripts.path`` to be a comma-separated list of paths